 Beeston’s advice is similar to Hanamura’s in that you have to step outside of your comfort zone and take on extra jobs that may be stressful in the moment, but ultimately will make it easier for you to save money and buy the house you want.

 Whichever strategy you decide to go with as your money-saving method, our advice is to plan, stay committed, and don’t give up.
 You’ll hit that bullseye eventually, and we hope these tips get you a little closer to your target.
-Once you’re settled in your dream house, come back and check out 5 Essential Tips for New Homeowners and the best home warranty companies so you can begin settling into your home and getting the necessary protection for your systems and appliances.
+Once you’re settled in your dream house, come back and check out the best home warranty companies so you can get the necessary protection for your home's systems and appliances.